Unboxed-Software/solana-course/content/transfer-fee.md

 )
 ```

-The second way is collecting fees immediately after the transaction.
+The second approach collects fees immediately after the transaction.
+This process is called "harvesting".
 We harvest the fees back to the mint and then withdraw it from the mint to the desired account.
 ```ts
 await harvestWithheldTokensToMint(
 	connection,